-This photo from that catalog shows the screw connector at the controls box, the two transparent cylindrical knobs with slotted-head grubscrews, the overlapping cover on the controls box and the string clamp behind the bridge.
-This is the same photo as shown in Rowe Industries’ October 1954 red fold-out (Form 112 dated October 1954, shown elsewhere in this site) featuring the Model 1000 Rhythm Chief.
+This photo from those catalogs shows the screw connector at the controls box, the two transparent cylindrical knobs with slotted-head grubscrews, the overlapping cover on the V&T controls box and the string clamp behind the bridge.
+This is the same photo as shown in Rowe Industries’ October 1954 red fold-out (Form 112 dated October 1954, shown in the ‘DeArmond Catalogs’ page of this site) featuring the Model 1000 Rhythm Chief.

 Above, the installation instructions leaflet for the Rhythm Chief pickup.

 As seen in the leaflet above, the components comprised (A) Pickup Body or head, (B) Pressure rod, (C) Master Clamp, (D) Control Box Clip, (E) Control Box (F) Cord Connector, (G) Volume Control, (H) Tone Compensator push switch (I) Rhythm Switch.

 The method of securing the pickup to the instrument was the same as that used in the FH pickup – the pressure rod (B), the master clamp (C) the control box clip (D) and the cord connector (F).

 An optional short offset rod used to fit the Model 1000 Rhythm Chief and model 1100 directly to the guitar’s neck was also produced.
 This rod can also be used to attach the FH series to the neck.
 Although this item was first produced in the 1950s, the first time it appeared as a separate item in DeArmond’s sales literature is in about 1975, in their orange catalog.
 The item numbers given to it are 390-00070-90 for chrome and 390-00071-90 for gold.

 A. Pickup Body or head: